 Kalamunda District Hockey Club, Forrestfield Football Club, Forrestfield Cricket Club, Forrestfield United Soccer Club, Kalamunda Bulldogs Rugby League Club, Forrestfield Flyers Tee ball Club and Forrestfield Little Athletics Club.

 On the extremity of the reserve there is also the Hartfield Park Golf Club and the Veterans Car Club, these clubs were not part of the Master Plan.

-The City of Kalamunda received $6.1 million from the State Government in January 2014 to implement the Master Plan, which is now in its final stage.
+The City of Kalamunda received $6.1 million from the State Government in January 2014 to implement the master plan.

 Department of Local Government, Sport and Cultural Industries